DellGEOS/AzureStackHOLs/lab-guides/Deprecated/DeployAVDonAzureStackHCI/readme.md

 ## About the lab

+**Deprecated as AVD (AVD Session Hosts) should be deployed using ARC Resource Bridge and it's supported on 23H2 only**

 In this lab you will learn about how to deploy Azure Virtual Desktop (currently in preview) on Azure Stack HCI.
 All with PowerShell.

 The lab is based on [AzSHCI and AVD](https://github.com/microsoft/MSLab/tree/dev/Scenarios/AzSHCI%20and%20AVD) MSLab scenario.